mmarschall/dev-forge-plugin/README.md

 1. Clone the repository
 2. Make your changes
-3. Test locally with `claude-code plugin install .`
+3. Test locally with `claude plugin install .`
 4. Submit a pull request

 ## License